0xMashrafe/Gensyn-CodeAssist/README.md

-# Run CodeAssist on Octa-Space (currently on progress)
+# Run CodeAssist on Octa-Space
-This guide shows you the easiest way to run CodeAssist on Octa using a single command (copy-paste friendly)
+This guide shows you the easiest way to try CodeAssist on Octa using command (copy-paste friendly)

 <img src="images/codeassist.png" width="60%">